-How to handle negative comments as a brand.
+How to handle negative comments.

 Now of course we all know that as a brand your entire existence depends on how positive customers view you.
 Your brand’s literal job is to make people want to buy from you.
 So a negative comment on a public forum can be very not good.

 A whole lot of negative comments are even worse.

 Dealing with negative comments and feedback on social media is something a lot of brands misunderstand.